nrfconnect/sdk-nrf/doc/nrf/libraries/modem/pdn.rst

 * ``AT%XGETPDNID``- To retrieve the PDN ID for a given PDP context
 * ``AT+CGAUTH`` - To set the PDN connection authentication parameters

-For more information about these commands, see `Packet Domain AT commands`_.
+For more information about these commands, see `Packet Domain AT commands`_ in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.

 The application can create PDP contexts by using the :c:func:`pdn_ctx_create` function, and a callback can be assigned to receive the events pertaining to the state and connectivity of the PDP contexts.
 The application can use the :c:func:`pdn_default_ctx_cb_reg` function to register an event handler for events pertaining the default PDP context, and the :c:func:`pdn_default_ctx_cb_dereg` to deregister it.